IncPlasma/support/promotionguide.md

 - Novice- Awarded to people who can create simple models and structures, your application will require at least 2 examples of your work.
 Novice builds only have the most basic details, for instance a car may consist of basic cylinder wheels, with a texture overlay.
 The basic shape of a car would be present, although with few other details- wingmirrors or an angled windshield for example.

 - Intermediate- Awarded to people who can create more detailed models and structures, your application will require at least 4 examples of your work.
-Intermediate builds would include more details, for instance a car would have a proper interior- with seats depicted, including a steering wheel, wheels which are given spokes, and even more detailed engine work
+Intermediate builds would include more details, for instance a car would have a proper interior- with seats depicted, including a steering wheel, wheels which are given spokes, and even more detailed engine work.

 -	Advanced- Awarded to people who can create complex and intricate models and structures, your application will require at least 6 examples of your work.
 Advanced builds are usually much larger, with visible details all around, for example a car would have a full engine block accurately depicted in scale, with a full underbody detail made out.
 There would be pipework underneath and a full interior, with seat lining, and a full dashboard with dials and readouts.